blake-budd1/Group54/LocalBussinessFinder/Backend/backend_readme.md

 *Note: each struct has an ID that is given by GORM, which the reason there is not one within the business struct

 ## REST API:
-A rudimentary Rest API has been implimented for the buisness.
+A rudimentary Rest API has been implemented for the business.
 So far, the following routes and http methods have been implemented:

 The following list is of the following format: